nive2530/SQL-Driven-Insights-for-Optimizing-Global-Movie-Release-Strategy---Insights-for-RSVP-Movies/README.md

   - `Subqueries` and `CTEs`: For dynamic aggregation and comparison of movie data.
   - `CASE WHEN Statements`: For conditional analysis based on genre, language, and budget.
 - **Data Management**: SQL databases for storing and managing movie data.
-- **Visualization Tools** (Optional): For visualizing trends in genre popularity, box office performance, and global reception.

 ## Outcome